creare-com/podpac/doc/source/developer/specs/interpolation.md

 Interpolation(definition, coordinates, **kwargs)

 # simple string definition applies to all dimensions
+# this string must be a member of INTERPOLATION_SHORTCUTS
 Interpolation('nearest', coordinates)

-# more complicated specify a tuple with a method name and the order of Interpolators
+# more complicated specify a tuple with a method name and the order of Interpolators to use this method with
+# the method string in the tuple does not necessarily have to be a member of INTERPOLATION_SHORTCUTS
 Interpolation( ('nearest', [Rasterio, Nearest]), coordinates)

-# more complicated dict defines dimensions
+# more complicated dict definition specifies interpolators for each dimension
 # raises Exception if dimension is not included
 Interpolation({
     'lat': 'bilinear',
     'lon': 'bilinear'
     }, coordinates)

-# most complicated defines method and order of interpolators
+# most complicated dict definition specifies tuple interpolators for dimensions
 Interpolation({
     'lat': 'nearest',
     'lon': ('nearest', [Rasterio, ...])
     'time': ('nearest', [Nearest, ...])
     }, coordinates)

-# include kwargs that get passed on to inteprolation methods
+# can include kwargs that get passed on to Interpolator methods
 Interpolation({
     'lat': 'nearest',
     'lon': ('nearest', [Rasterio, ...])